Vegan Pumpkin Bread (Easy + Healthy)

 Fall is here – it’s time to get the oven going and the house smelling like autumn!

-Who doesn’t love the taste of fall and what better way to bring in the fall than with a loaf of vegan pumpkin bread wafting through the air.
-Especially one that’s healthy and so easy to make!
+Who doesn’t love the taste of fall?
+And what better way to celebrate fall than with a loaf of vegan pumpkin bread wafting through the air – especially one that’s healthy and so easy to make!

-Adapted from my favorite Vegan Banana Bread, this pumpkin loaf baked up beautifully and worked well, replacing the banana with one whole can of pumpkin puree.
-It’s the best vegan pumpkin bread, if I do say so myself!
+Adapted from my favorite Vegan Banana Bread, this pumpkin loaf bakes up beautifully and works well replacing the banana with one whole can of pumpkin puree.
+It is the BEST vegan pumpkin bread if I do say so myself!

 If you are a pumpkin lover, for variation, give this Vegan Pumpkin Oatmeal, Pumpkin Oat Muffins, or Pumpkin Spice Pancakes a try.
 The whole family will love them!